An Introduction to the Instinct that Won’t Go Away

 - Peter L. Berger and Thomas Luckmann, The Social Construction of Reality.

-- Kaczynski’s, Anti-Tech Revolution: Why and How provides a good overview of how such a group would need to be constituted and what it would have to do.
+- Kaczynski’s, Anti-Tech Revolution: Why and How provides a readable overview of how such a group would need to be constituted and what it would have to do.
 His criticisms of half-arsed reformism are, as elsewhere, particularly useful.
 And funny.
 But, as discussed in the notes to myth 32 of 33 Myths of the System, Kaczynski has close to zero understanding or appreciation of conscious being, or of the role that ego played in forming the system, or plays in maintaining it, or would play in screwing up the potency of a genuinely revolutionary group.
 Such a group, along the lines that Kaczynski outlines, may be able provide a service to the earth.
 Who knows?
 But I wouldn’t endorse it.
 The kind of group that could really do what needs to be done, and with style, would be far gentler and more playful than Kaczynski seems to think.
 This doesn’t mean they would be opposed to violence, or be wishy-washy.
 It means they would be human.